greganswer/greganswer.github.io/_posts/2023-05-30-software-engineering-seniority.md

 ---
 layout: post
 date: 2023-05-30 12:05:00
-tags: design-patterns leadership ownership problem-solving product-managment time-management writing
+tags: design-patterns leadership ownership problem-solving product-management time-management writing
 ---

 Every engineer and every company has there own definitions of seniority.
 They have rubrics, require certain hard skills, and even behavioural aspects they need to see before they consider someone “senior”.

 I’ve been thinking about this for the past few months and I’ve come up with a simpler set of attributes that I need to see in good engineers.
 These are **Problem Solving, Communication, and Speed**.
 I believe these attributes should be learned in order.

 You will continue to enhance them over your career but you should aim to get each to an intermediate level before moving on to the next attributes.
 I’d much rather work with a person who can solve problems independently and slow than with someone who can only move fast and needs to be told exactly what to do.
 That’s what machines are for.